Michael Ball and Alfie Boe We tour on separate buses now

 It felt like there has been an urge for food to the tune.
 Bradley Walsh had the first-rate-selling debut album of the year, too, with a similar choice of covers.

-Alfie: It wasn’t that comparable, become it?
+Alfie: It wasn’t that comparable.

 Michael: No, he changed into a greater swing song.